Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Conclusions

 Second, we have not considered the impact of spin.
 Neither the class of naked singularity spacetimes we exclude nor the specific examples listed in \autoref{tab:spacetimes} are spinning.
 Nevertheless, the formal possibility remains that the introduction of spin may make qualitative differences in the strength of constraints.
 Incorporating spin complicates the question of the ultimate fate the accreting gas, substantially increasing of the size of the class of geodesics that must be surveyed.
-Therefore, We leave an investigation into general classes of spinning spacetimes for future work (e.g., that presented by \citealt{Johannsen2016} and considered in \citealt{Salehi2024}).
+Therefore, we leave an investigation into general classes of spinning spacetimes for future work (e.g., that presented by \citealt{Johannsen2016} and considered in \citealt{Salehi2024}).

-Third, the unknown physics introduced by the singularity may include non-local interactions that extend past the inner turning point.
-Were this to be the case, the chief advantage of the constraints we present, that they derive wholly form non-singular regions within the spacetime, would be eliminated.
+Third, the unknown physics introduced by the singularity may include nonlocal interactions that extend past the inner turning point.
+Were this to be the case, the chief advantage of the constraints we present, that they derive wholly from nonsingular regions within the spacetime, would be eliminated.
 However, we consider this situation to be a rather different problem.

+It remains possible for the time delay to be sufficiently high that a counterflow has not yet materialized.
+However, we view this as an extraordinary solution in that it requires the naked singularity be embedded in a region with sufficiently high redshift to increase the round trip time by more than a factor of $10^{10}$, effectively clothing the naked singularity and on astronomical timescales.

 Finally, while we have argued that neither \SgrA nor \VirA can harbor a naked singularity of the proscribed types, this says nothing about whether or not naked singularities can exist in other sources.
 Natural extensions of our argument can be made to other AGN and X-ray binaries in low-luminosity states (e.g., XTE J1118+480).
 The main limitation will be, in the absence of images that resolve the gravitational radius, the need for an additional assumption regarding the compactness of the putative additional thermal component.
 Nevertheless, future ground-based \citep{ngEHT,ngEHT:2023} and space-based arrays promise to extend the reach of direct imaging to a much larger population of sources \citep{Pesce:2021,Pesce:2022}, and with it strong evidence excluding naked singularities in many additional sources.